Papers reporting results on the VQA v2.0 dataset should --

 Frequently Asked Questions (FAQ)

 - Q: What do I do if I want to make my test-standard results public and participate in the challenge?
-A: Making your results public (i.e., visible on the leaderboard) on the "Real test2017 (oe)" phase implies that you are participating in the challenge.
+A: Making your results public (i.e., visible on the leaderboard) on the "test2018" phase implies that you are participating in the challenge.

 - Q: What do I do if I want to make my test-standard results public, but I do not want to participate in the challenge?
 A: We do not allow for this option.

 - Q: When will I find out my test-challenge accuracies?
 A: We will reveal challenge results some time after the deadline.
-Results will first be announced at our CVPR VQA Challenge workshop 2017.
+Results will first be announced at our VQA Challenge and Visual Dialog workshop at CVPR 2018.

 - Q: Can I participate from more than one EvalAI team in the VQA challenge?
 A: No, you are allowed to participate from one team only.